-A modern, coastal villa in Dragør, Denmark, designed by architect Mads Lund and interior architect Studio David Thulstrup.
+A modern home (opens in new tab) and coastal villa in Dragør, Denmark, designed by architect Mads Lund and interior architect Studio David Thulstrup.
 Streamlined stacked volumes make up a two-storey, five bedroom family home that features floor-to-ceiling glazing, added to frame and celebrate the surrounding nature.

 The owners, Heidi and Kasper Egelund, bought this plot of land in the neighbourhood of Søvang, part of the Danish city Dragør.
 But don’t let the quiet and leafy location of Søvang fool you; the property is just a 15-minute drive away from Copenhagen's city centre.